 Chroma refers to how intense or dull a color appears.
 Colors in nature rarely hit the chroma jackpot in the way manmade colors do.
 Nature is much greyer and lower in chroma than we often realize.
 So, careful observation is required to convince our eyes we really are not seeing a color that comes straight off the pop tarts package.
 This is why in fall, when there actually is some chroma in the landscape, we tend to go overboard and paint it more chromatically and too much of it.
 Use restraint.
 That beautiful maple tree will look more fetching against a screen of more neutral trees.

-Temperature is one of the least understood and most badly used of color attributes.
+Temperature is perhaps the least understood of color attributes.
 It takes some time to see and understand temperature changes in the landscape and to know where to look for them.
 But, we can all agree that a fall landscape will have an overwhelmingly warm cast.
 Overwhelming.
 So, for that reason, looking for opportunities to introduce some cooler notes into your painting is very important.

 So, get out there and paint the fall foliage!
 If you get the values right, use restraint with chroma, and add some cooler notes for variety, you will have a much better chance of success in the field.

-PS Our most popular online class, Drawing & Painting Trees, starts October 3.
+PS Our most popular online class, Drawing & Painting Trees, starts September 6, 2019.
 Sign up and you will never look at a tree the same way again.
-Promise.
+Promise!
 Information and registration is here.